2016 Green Infrastructure Grants Awarded

 - Construction, installation, and monitoring - Work to prepare site, construct and install the coastal green infrastructure technique(s) and monitor and evaluate the projects to assess project efficacy and inform and improve future efforts.

-Click on the links below to view past Green Infrastructure project summaries:
+Click on the links below to view past Green Infrastructure for Coastal Resilience project summaries:

 CZM encourages applicants to review the following information when developing a proposal for this grant program:

 - Massachusetts Climate Change Adaptation Report - This 2011 report provides a broad overview of climate change impacts and includes a coastal chapter with a range of potential strategies to address sea level rise and coastal storms.
 Applicants are encouraged to review this report and demonstrate that one (or more) of the coastal zone recommendations have been considered when developing a potential project.

 - Sea Level Rise: Understanding and Applying Trends and Future Scenarios for Analysis and Planning file size 3MB - This 2013 document provides background information on local and global sea level rise trends, summarizes the best available sea level rise projections, and provides general guidance in the selection and application of sea level rise scenarios for coastal vulnerability assessments, planning, and decision making for areas that may be at present or future risk from the effects of sea level rise.
 Applicants should specify which scenario(s) they are utilizing in their proposed projects.